photoprism/photoprism-docs/docs/user-guide/faq.md

     implemented as a proof-of-concept, [contributions are welcome](../developer-guide/metadata/xmp.md).
 Indexing of embedded XMP is only possible via Exiftool, see above.

+??? question "Will JPEGs be updated when the related RAW or XMP files change?"
+    JPEGs are currently not regenerated when RAW or XMP files change.
+RAW files are digital negatives by design.
+PhotoPrism therefore assumes that their image information is immutable.
+Only changes to the metadata - which have nothing to do with the appearance of the picture - are updated in the index when they change.

+    XMP files can affect the appearance, but most of the metadata they contain, such as title and description, does not.
+Creating JPEGs from RAW files is a time-consuming task, and in most cases would cause a huge, unjustified amount of overhead.
+In addition, the rendering information in XMP files is not well standardized.
+For example, changes you make in Photoshop may not be compatible with Darktable.
+We recommend that you update the JPEG sidecar file manually if necessary.

 ??? question "Some files seem hidden, where are they?"

     If the [quality filter](organize/review.md) is enabled, you might find them in *Photos > Review*.
 Otherwise, their